Spring Arts Workshops

 Artistes Trans Artistry (ATA)

 Thanks to the support of Ontario 150, ATA began weekly workshops in April as participants started creating works for an art exhibition at Cambrian College’s Open Studio in November.
-Planned to coincide with the Transgender Day of Remembrance, the exhibition will shine a spotlight on transgender rights in Ontario.
+Planned to coincide with the Transgender Day of Remembrance, the exhibition highlighted the advancement of transgender rights in Ontario.
 ATA also exhibited work at the Sudbury Theatre Centre as part of Fierté Sudbury Pride festivities this summer.

 Artists: Aédan Charest, Alexandra Dean, Joelle Circe, Dylan St. George, Kathleen Ransom